C-section or vaginal delivery :

 A scientific project of collective and shared research :

-• Which aims to reduce the practice of non-medically justified caesarean sections
+• which aims to reduce the practice of non-medically justified caesarean sections

 The team